lmiguelgato/DAP_project/README.md

 - Estimate the directions of arrival (DOA) of multiple speakers from a set of recordings.
 - Spatial filtering to improve the signal-to-interference ratio.

+Requirements:
+- libsndfile (version 1.0.28 or higher)
+- fftw (version 3.3.8 or higher)
+- Eigen (version 3.3.7 or higher)

 How to use:

 1	- For compilation, run: 'make'.